marcmarinam/obsidian-fmp/Promotion/Free trial remake.md

+## This belongs in section 1
+Focus on the impact the work had.
 #### Phase 1
 We moved on from the usual 14-day free trial to offer customers any free trial length.
 This was a major task because a 14-day free trial had been the standard for years and was challenging to change.